This guidance for charities explains the the automatic disqualification rules.

 - it is in the best interests of the charity or charities for which the disqualified person asks for a waiver; and

 - and is not likely to damage public trust and confidence in a charity or charities

-Separate guidance is available explaining how the Charity Commission will make its decision about a waiver.
+Separate guidance is available explaining how we make decisions about a waiver.

-What the Commission needs to know from trustees
+What the Charity Commission needs to know from trustees

-If a person applies for a waiver specifically so that they can work in a trustee or senior manager position at your charity, the application process will ask the waiver applicant to supply details of the views of your trustees on the following matters:
+If a person applies for a waiver specifically so that they can work in a trustee or senior manager position at your charity, the application process asks the waiver applicant to supply details of the views of your trustees on the following matters:

 - whether a majority of the trustees supports the application